Sunday, July 24, 2016

 Zip – 2.5 out of 3 mugs

-This is a unique blend that is not the same impression at first sip, during the drink or long after.
+This unique blend does not have the same impression at first sip, during the drink, or long after.
 Carbonation is very balanced.
-It has a sharpness that could easily be disliked by many, yet I enjoyed.
+It has a sharpness that many could easily dislike, yet I enjoyed it.

 Post Consumption Impression – 2.5 out of 3 mugs

-This was a love hate root beer that had more love than hate.
-It leaves you with a desire to want more and trying to think, “what did I just drink”?
+This was a love-hate root beer that had more love than hate.
+It leaves you wanting more and thinking, “What did I just drink”?
 For me, it rates high.
-Be curious what others think.
+Be curious about what others think.

 Would I recommend this at 10.3 out of 12 mugs?